Every year medical school applicants ask a question that goes something like this:

 There were times when an update letter changed the outcome of my evaluation.
-Without an update, having to go by what was in the primary and secondary materials, I would have recommended rejection.
+Without an update, having to go by what was in the primary and secondary materials, the applicant would have been denied.

 Applying to medical school requires committing to years of preparation—studying and pursuing meaningful experiences.

 While you are used to being in control of your future, at some point it may feel like it is out of your hands.
 As the months pass by, you may wonder why you haven’t heard back from medical schools.
 But with the recommendations I provided you in this article, you may turn that downtime into an opportunity to increase your competitiveness.